green-green-avk/AnotherTerm-docs/docs/local-shell-w-x.md

 and published at GitHub only.

 * `green_green_avk.anotherterm` became targeting API&#xA0;29
-and is still published at Google Play.
+and is still published on Google Play.
 **Another Term Shell Plugin - Android&#xA0;10 Essentials** was created in order to provide **PRoot** and **minitar** for Android&#xA0;10 and higher